Stepan-VGS/simple_app_test_vgs/README.md

     PASSWORD=
     VAULTID=

-Be sure to update the Outbound URL
+Be sure to update the Inbound Route with the Upstream Host that's created using ngrok.
+Run this app using `flask run`
+It uses `sqlite3